smalavika845-maker/End-to-End-Azure-Data-Engineering-Project-using-Microsoft-Fabric/README.md

 ## ⚙️ Workflow

 ### 1️⃣ Data Ingestion
-- Data is extracted from the **Bing API** using Microsoft Fabric Data Factory.
+- Data is extracted from the **Research API** using Microsoft Fabric Data Factory.
+- The API returns structured **JSON** data containing web search and research results.
-- The extracted data is stored in **JSON** format.
+- The extracted data is stored in OneLake as raw JSON files.

 ### 2️⃣ Data Storage
-- Raw data is stored securely in **OneLake**, Microsoft's unified storage layer.
+- Raw JSON data is stored securely in **OneLake**, Microsoft's unified data lake.

 ### 3️⃣ Data Transformation
 - Synapse Data Engineering notebooks process the raw JSON data.
 - Data cleansing, transformation, and validation are performed using **PySpark**.
-- Processed data is stored as **Delta Tables**.
+- Processed data is stored as **Delta Tables** for efficient querying and analytics.

 ### 4️⃣ Data Analytics
 - Synapse Data Science enables advanced analytics and machine learning on the curated datasets.

 ### 5️⃣ Data Visualization
 - Power BI connects directly to the curated Delta tables.
-- Interactive dashboards provide business insights and KPI monitoring.
+- Interactive dashboards provide business insights, trends, and KPI monitoring.

 ### 6️⃣ Intelligent Alerts
 - Data Activator continuously monitors business conditions.